SalishSeaCast/SalishSeaNowcast/docs/figures/fig_dev_env.rst

     (nowcast-fig-dev)$ python3 -m pip install --editable ../salishsea-site/ (nowcast-fig-dev)$ python3 -m pip install --editable .

-The :kbd:`--editable` option in the :command:`pip install` command above installs the packages from the cloned repos via symlinks so that the installed packages will be automatically updated as the repos evolve.
+The ``--editable`` option in the :command:`pip install` command above installs the packages from the cloned repos via symlinks so that the installed packages will be automatically updated as the repos evolve.

 To deactivate the environment use: